The Becker-D\"oring process: pathwise convergence and phase transition phenomena: Preliminaries and main results

+where $c^z = \{Q_i z^i\}$.
+Remark, any equilibrium of the DBD equations have the form of a $c^z$ for some $z>0$.
 Thus, there is a family of potential candidates for the equilibrium of the DBD equations.
-Owing to the mass conservation Eq.~\eqref{bd:mass-conservation}, that holds for all finite times, it is natural to expect the equilibrium to satisfy the same relation namely,
+Owing to the mass conservation Eq.~\eqref{bd:mass-conservation}, that holds for all finite times, it is natural to expect the equilibrium to satisfy the same relation namely, $\|c^z\|=\rho$.
+We naturally define the radius of convergence of the series $\|c^z\|$ by